Strategies and Models

 There is no common agreement on the classification of research models but, for the purpose of illustration, five categories of research models and their variants are outlined below.

-The advantages of modelling include:
+The advantages and disadvantages of modelling

 The next section describes the processes and design of research.